Dark Drag Around Sagittarius A*: Dark Matter Induced Drag Force

 where $N_{\rm SM}$ is the total number of SM scatterers in the object, and $\sigma_{\chi T}$ is the DM-SM interaction cross-section.
 The exact form we use for $\sigma_{\chi T}$ in different mass regimes is described in Section \ref{sec:cs_general}, but we will always assume the mediating interaction between DM and the SM to be short-ranged.
 Eq.~\eqref{eq: A_eff} holds up until the point where $A_{\rm eff} = \pi R_\star^2$, at which point the geometric limit is saturated and one should use Eq. \eqref{eq: Fdrag simple}.

-While Eq.~\eqref{eq: A_eff} applies to most of the parameter space of interest, there are mass regimes where it must be modified.
-For example, when the DM is ultralight, coherent effects can change the scaling of $A_{\rm eff}$ with $N_{\rm SM}$, as discussed in Sec.~\ref{sec: ultralight dm}.
+When the DM is ultralight, coherent effects can change the scaling of $A_{\rm eff}$ with $N_{\rm SM}$, as discussed in App.~\ref{sec: ultralight dm}.
 There also exists a regime for heavy dark matter in which $A_{\rm eff} = \pi R_\star^2$, but because $\langle q\rangle < m_\chi v$, total reflection is not reached.
 In this case, one must calculate the probability for multiple scatters and the associated momentum loss to correctly extract the drag force.
-However, such a regime is beyond the scope of our analysis, as we are primarily interested in cross sections low enough that at most one scatter occurs.
+However, such a regime is beyond the scope of our analysis, as we are primarily interested in light dark matter with cross sections low enough that at most one scatter occurs.

+Finally, while Eq. \eqref{eq: Fdrag eff} applies to isotropic scattering, one has to be careful when generalizing the formula to non-isotropic scattering.
+In this case, not only will the cross section be a function of energy, but so too will the average momentum transfer.
+Therefore, one must start with Eq. \eqref{eq: Fdrag avg} and take the appropriate average of the entire function.
+We discuss an example of such a scenario in more detail when considering inelastic DM in Sec. \ref{sec:heavy_inel_DM}.